HojunYou/ResumeAgent/README.md

 1.  **Initial Preparation:**
     *   Place your full resume in PDF format at `data/full_resume.pdf` and in TeX format at `data/full_resume.tex` for better customization.
     *   Create a `data/company_list.csv` file with columns: `Company`, `LinkedinURL`.
 See `data/company_small_list.csv` for an example format.
-    *   (Optional) For LinkedIn job scraping, create `data/linkedin_cookie.txt` with your LinkedIn authentication cookie in the format: `export LI_AT_COOKIE="your-cookie-value"`.
+    *   (Optional) For LinkedIn job scraping, create `data/linkedin_cookie.txt` only with your LinkedIn authentication cookie value (no other text such as `export`): `your-cookie-value`.
 See [linkedin-jobs-scraper](https://github.com/spinlud/py-linkedin-jobs-scraper) for details.
     *   Review and customize `config.json` with your preferred settings (job position, API type, thresholds, etc.).

 2.  **Setup OpenAI API:**